 - work with your accountant or bookkeeper to find the optimum inventory levels.

-.
-The importance of social media – Social media can be a very effective way to market your business as long as you post regularly.
+Social media can be a very effective way to market your business as long as you post regularly.
 If you do not post on a regular basis you will lose your profile very quickly.
-You need to make sure your blog always has fresh content, send new tweets and post on Facebook and LinkedIn on a regular basis and regular for these purposes means daily.
-You could use a tool such as hashtag generator instagram, to help you to find hashtags relevant to you and your business.
+You need to make sure your blog always has fresh content, send new tweets, and post on Facebook and LinkedIn on a regular basis and regular for these purposes means daily.
+You could use a tool such as a hashtag generator instagram, to help you to find hashtags relevant to you and your business.
 You may also want to give some thought to engaging the services of a good social media marketing firm.

-13. HR Compliance – Make sure that you are up to date with the Labor Law that operates in your area and ensure that you are up to date with important things like Health Insurance and Workers Compensation.
+Make sure that you are up to date with the Labor Law that operates in your area and ensure that you are up to date with important things like Health Insurance and Worker’s Compensation.

 Either develop yourself or engage the services of an HR Consultant to develop an HR Handbook containing relevant policies and procedures and accompanying template documentation.